Add some extra light to your holiday decor and make a lit Grinch, using string and LED lights.

-Sand the edges of the plywood just smooth smooth enough that you remove the splinters.
+For the first step, sand the edges of the plywood smooth.
+They only need to be smooth enough that you remove the splinters.

 Step 2.
 Print The Grinch String Art Outline

 Print out the Grinch using my free downloadable image.
 Your printer may require 15 sheets of paper.